GRE vs. GMAT

 - Critical Reasoning questions, which assess your ability to evaluate information, represent about one-third of the GMAT exam.
 They do not appear at all on the GRE.

 - In the math sections the GRE uses a Quantitative Comparison format for several questions.

 - In the math sections the GMAT uses a Data Sufficiency format for several questions.

 - The new Integrated Reasoning section, which measures one's skills with authentic workplace problems, exists only on the GMAT.

 Regardless of which exam you are more likely to be successful with, the most important requirement in choosing which exam to take should be which exam is required or more acceptable to your program and schools of interest.

 Throughout the U.S. and the world, over 700 MBA programs accept the GRE and GMAT.
-Generally speaking, the GRE is required by most graduate programs with the exception of a business, law, and medical programs which require their own exams.
+Generally speaking, the GRE is required by most graduate programs with the exception of business, law, and medical programs which require their exams.
 The GMAT is required by some but not all business programs and related fields.